paluh/purescript-boomboom/README.md

 newtype BoomBoom tok a = BoomBoom { prs ∷ tok → Maybe { a ∷ a, tok ∷ tok }, ser ∷ a → tok }
 ```

-So our `BoomBoom tok a` is a simple parser from `tok` to `a` and also a total serializer function in oposite direction.
+So our `BoomBoom tok a` is a simple parser from `tok` to `a` and also a total serializer function in opposite direction.

 ## Usage